We’re here to support you with…

 2. Issuing court proceedings for the debt.

-Statutory Demand may be issued dependant on the circumstances of the case.
+A statutory demand may be issued dependent on the circumstances of the case.
 A statutory demand is a formal written request that a debt must be paid.

 Process of Recovery